 Patrick Dopson has been involved in music ministry since the age of seven when he started playing the drums and singing in the church his father pastored in historic Selma, Alabama.
 As a young child, Patrick knew that his destiny would be ministering to others through music.
 He would sit for hours on the front pew of the church and be captivated with every detail as his mom led choir rehearsals.
 He grew up listening to gospel artists such as The Winans, Commissioned, John P. Kee, Marvin Sapp, Gary Oliver, Fred Hammond, Shirley Caesar and mass choirs, which have all contributed to his musical DNA.

 At the age of 19, Patrick married his wife, Christina.
 A few months after they were married, he accepted his first full-time position as worship leader at a large multi-cultural church in Alabama.
 He has also served in that role under various ministries including Bishop Gary Oliver’s Tabernacle of Praise in Fort Worth, TX.
-Now Patrick and his wife Christina along with their son, Garion, reside in Franklin, LA, where he serves as lead Pastor of Crossing Place Fellowship.
+Now Patrick and his wife Christina along with their sons, Garion and Isaiah, reside in Franklin, LA, where he serves as lead Pastor of Crossing Place Fellowship.

 Patrick’s very heart and soul is to proclaim the goodness of God through music.
 He began his career as a writer and contributor on Fred Hammond’s GRAMMY AWARD-WINNING album ‘Free To Worship’.
 In 2007 Patrick was a featured artist on Hammond’s “25th Anniversary Tour”.
 He has also shared the stage with prominent artists such as Donnie McClurkin, Israel Houghton, Ruben Studdard, Yolanda Adams, David & Tamela Mann (stars of Tyler Perry’s ‘Meet the Browns’) & Sinbad.
 He has appeared on TV internationally on DAYSTAR, TBN, IMPACT NETWORK and ATLANTA LIVE.